o3de/o3de.org/content/docs/userguide/gems-system-gem-inapp-purchases.md

+description: ' Use the In-App Purchases Gem to add in-app purchases in your Android and iOS games. '
+slug: gems-system-gem-inapp-purchases
+title: In-App Purchases Gem
+---
 # In\-App Purchases Gem<a name="gems-system-gem-inapp-purchases"></a>

 The In\-App Purchases Gem enables you to implement in\-app purchases in your Android and iOS games\.
 Platform\-specific information is handled by the provided API, allowing you to use a single implementation of the In\-App Purchases Gem for both Android and iOS\.